 - Ear plugs and/or nose plugs for swimming – only if your child wants them

 - Cycling Shoes & Clip On Pedals – trainers are fine for your first triathlon.
 But if you get the bug it’s worth thinking about some cycling shoes and clip on pedals.
-See our Choosing a Kids Bike for more on this.
+See Choosing a Kids bike for more on this.

 - A wet suit – only needed for triathlons with open water swims.

 1. Enter a Triathlon.
 Our Junior Triathlon page which has details of all our child friendly events.

 2. Check out our 10 Tips for Beginner Triathletes